 Food In Transit: Architectural Strategies for Mitigating Emissions through Integrated Urban Food Systems

-This design exploration’s primary concern is how architectural solutions can contribute to the mitigating emissions from food-related distribution.
-It is important to note that for every kilogram of food distributed, it produces approximately 0.42kg of CO2 emissions per kilometer.
+This design exploration’s primary concern is how architectural solutions can contribute to mitigating emissions from food-related distribution.
+It is important to note that for every kilogram of food distributed, it produces approximately 0.42kg of CO22 emissions per kilometer.
 By embedding food production systems within urban centers, it not only reduces the carbon footprint attributed to food transport, but it also promotes waste reduction, economic opportunities, and community involvement.

 This thesis work will focus on three design approaches.
-Firstly, employing the methodological approach rooted in biomimicry where modes of attachment are researched and is explored through both physical and digital modelling.
-This provides a way of understanding how the parasitic food systems can assimilate into existing infrastructure.
-Secondly, a systematic approach to resource management will be implemented using circular economies as a guideline.
-Creating closed-loop systems that prioritize the reuse and recycling of products and materials; minimizing waste discarded.
-Thirdly, site analysis will be conducted to comprehensively assess Winnipeg downtown's available spaces and building types.
-This explores the adaptability of different building structures and vacant lots to support food production systems without compromising their primary functions.
+Firstly, employing the methodological approach of modelling and exploring both in 3D and physically.
+This provides a way of understanding how the interventions of food production systems can assimilate into existing infrastructure.
+Secondly, site analysis will be conducted to comprehensively assess Winnipeg downtown’s available spaces and building types.This explores the adaptability of different building structures and vacant lots to support food production systems without compromising their primary functions.
+Thirdly, considering the seasonal changes that occur in Winnipeg is important as the changes in temperature and use for the spaces should be accounted for.